 The Association for Symbolic Logic is committed to maintaining a very high standard for the Sacks Prize.
 It reserves the right to award the prize to multiple winners or to make no award in any one year.

 The deadline for nominations is September 30 of each year and should be sent to the Chair of the Committee on Prizes and Awards, Justin Moore, by email:firstname.lastname@example.org

 A nominated thesis should be outstanding in results and overall clarity.

-The thesis must have been defended by September 30 in the year of nomination.
-The thesis must also have been defended *during the year* of nomination.
-For example, if you defended in May 2016, you cannot be nominated in 2017 or later.
+The thesis must have been defended between October 1 of the previous year and September 30 in the year of nomination.
+For example, if you defended in November 2017, you are eligible to be nominated in 2018.
+If you defended in May 2017, you cannot be nominated in 2018 or later.